-Grounds for dismissal from the program include, but are not limited to:
+Potential grounds for dismissal from the program include, but are not limited to:

-- 1- D or F in same Program course twice - 2- Cheating (not limited to looking at another's test, copying homework, photographing coursework or testing items in Blackboard, not doing your own work...) - 3- Timecard fraud (clocking someone else in/out; misrepresenting time card....) - 4 Unethical behavior or not accepting criticism with openness & appropriate behavior or speech (8/2020) - 5- Clinical setting dismisses student or disorderly or immoral conduct on clinical setting (Hospital) premises (8/2020) - 6- Insubordination - 7- Three documentations of the same event/action/behavior in the same semester (9/17) - 8- Multiple violations of different policy or behavior (8/2018) - 9- Positive drug screen or failure to complete drug screen in timely manner - 10- Convicted of a criminal offense after acceptance into the program; depends on severity added 8/2017 - 11- Abuse college policy - 12- Dosimeter conduct: repeated late submission; non-payment, late payments. - 13- Negligent misuse of equipment or without permission (9/2019) - 14-Failure to accomplish clinical assignments or objectives (8/2020) - 15-Falsifying clinical coursework; I.e., signing for the RT, or obtaining signature much later (8/2020)
+- 1- D or F in same program course twice - 2- Cheating (not limited to looking at another's test, copying homework, photographing coursework or testing items in Brightspace, not doing your own work, etc.) - 3- Timecard fraud (clocking someone else in/out; misrepresenting timecard with time or location, etc.) - 4- Unethical behavior, not accepting criticism with openness or willingness to learn, inappropriate behavior or speech - 5- Clinical setting dismisses student for disorderly or immoral conduct on clinical setting premises

+- 6- Insubordination - 7- Three documentations of the same event/action/behavior in the same semester - 8- Multiple violations of different policies or behavior in the same semester - 9- Repeated violations or reprimands across semesters - 10- Positive drug screen or failure to complete drug screen in timely manner - 11- Convicted of a criminal offense after acceptance into the program; depends on severity - 12- Abuse of college policy - 13- Dosimeter conduct: repeated late submission; non-payment, late payments, misuse of dosimeter - 14- Negligent or misuse of equipment or use without permission - 15- Failure to accomplish clinical assignments or objectives - 16- Falsifying clinical coursework (signing for the RT, or obtaining signature after allowable window, having different RT sign, etc.)